caseyscarborough/rails-blog/README.md

 # Rails Blog

-This is a very basic blog built using Rails 4.0 and Ruby 2.0.
-It currently has the functionality of creating, updating, and deleting posts, as well as a commenting system.
-It also has a basic user authorization and authentication system that disallows editing of the blog by anyone but the admin user.
-More functionality to come.
+This is a full-featured blog engine built using Rails 4.0 and Ruby 2.0.

 A working copy of the application can be seen at [rails-blog.caseyscarborough.com](http://rails-blog.caseyscarborough.com).